 This scholarship has been established for International Students previously graduated from an ESL program at FNU.
-Specific programs are not eligible for the scholarship.
-These programs are: Nursing, MSN, and Physical Therapist Assistant.

 The scholarship is to be awarded to international students who have graduated from an ESL program at FNU and will re-enroll in an associate or baccalaureate degree program.
+ADN, BSN, and MSN are not eligible for this scholarship.

 Basis for Selection: Applicant must have completed Intermediate Level or demonstrate proficiency in the English Language.
-All applicants will be interviewed by the ESL Division Head.

-Sum awarded: The Scholarship is merit based and will cover up to 50% of the tuition.
+Sum awarded: The Scholarship is merit based and will cover 50% of the standard tuition.
 The student must maintain a GPA of 3.0 or above to be eligible for this Scholarship for the following semester.